 Swap and remove memory

-If you have access to compatible memory from another computer, such as an extra computer in your home, office, a friend's, or co-worker's computer, you can swap that memory into your computer to see if it's the issue.
+If you have access to compatible memory from another computer, you can swap that memory into your computer to see if it's the issue.
 Using memory known to be functional in a computer that may have a memory problem is a good method of checking.

 If you have found the memory to be bad, we suggest replacing the memory with new memory.
 Additional information and buying tips on computer memory can be found on our memory buying tips page.